portworx/lcfs/lcfs/README.md

 reached by traversing the parent layers starting from that layer.
 All layers with same base layer form a “chain of layers” or “group of layers”.

+Root layer is locked in shared mode while creating/deleting layers.
+Root layer is locked exclusive while unmounting the file system.

 Space management/reclamation

-Each layer will allocate space in chunks of a few blocks and then files within that layer will consume space from that chunk.
-This kind of eliminates the complexities associated with space management in traditional file systems.
+Each layer will allocate space in chunks of a few blocks and then files within that layer will consume space from those chunks.
+This kind of eliminates many of the complexities associated with space management in traditional file systems.

-Thus the global pool does not have to be locked down for every allocation in every layer and space allocated in layers will not be fragmented between concurrent allocations happening in various layers.
+The global pool does not have to be locked down for various allocations happening concurrently across various layers in the file system.
+Another advantage being space allocated in layers will not be fragmented.

 Every layer keeps track of space allocated within that layer and all that space can be returned to the global pool when the layer is deleted.
-Also any unused space in reserved chunks returned as well (this happens as part of unmount as well).
+Also any unused space in reserved chunks returned as well (this happens as part of sync and unmount as well).

 As for shared space between layers, a layer will free space in the global pool only if the space was originally allocated in the layer, not if the space was